openedx-unsupported/devstack/README.rst

 For macOS users, please use `Docker for Mac`_.
 Previous Mac-based tools (e.g. boot2docker) are *not* supported.

+Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient amount of resources.
+We find that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 8GB of memory does work.

 `Docker for Windows`_ may work but has not been tested and is *not* supported.

 If you are using Linux, use the ``overlay2`` storage driver, kernel version